Skip to main content

 How common is psychological birth trauma?

 We don’t really know how many parents experience psychological birth trauma.
 What we do know is that physical birth injuries are common and can affect mental health.
-It is estimated that as many as one in three people experience a traumatic birth.

 What causes psychological birth trauma?